E-learning in Pakistan: Prime Minister's Laptop Scheme

 Launched in 2013–14, the target of the Prime Minister's Laptop Scheme was to distribute 100,000 laptops to students in Pakistan and Azad Jammu and Kashmir (AJ&K).
-The ex-Prime Minister, Nawaz Sharif, directed the Government of Pakistan (PML-N) to initiate a national program to provide laptops in Pakistan to students who perform well academically.
+The ex-Prime Minister, Nawaz Sharif, directed the Government of Pakistan (PML-N) to initiate a national program to provide laptops to students who perform well academically.
 Selected students were given a laptop (manufactured by Haier) and a 3G EVO device.
 Students were also allowed access to HEC's National Digital Library using the 3G/4G EVO device.

 This scheme was a part of the Prime Minister's Youth Programs.
 It was abolished by the Tehreek-e-Insaaf government in Pakistan.

 Free online courses with HEC and Coursera

 The Higher Education Commission Pakistan (HEC) partnered with Coursera in 2018 to offer students 8,000 free online courses.
 These courses are offered from many international universities such as Princeton University, Cornell, Northwestern, Stanford, etc.

 This initiative was launched for the purpose of spreading opportunities for digital learning among university students and providing the youth with skills required to gain good employment options and economic empowerment.
 Students who have appeared in the merit list for the Prime Minister's Laptop Scheme will be given the opportunity to access these free courses.